 High-risk drivers are a serious concern as they cause a disproportionate number of crashes and these crashes are very costly, which in turn, affect everyone's insurance premiums.
-There were more than 100 traffic fatalities caused by impaired driving in 2007, and more than 200 fatalities caused by other high-risk driving behaviours, such as excessive speed and failing to observe traffic signals.
-We are taking steps to increase personal accountability for high-risk driving through a combination of underwriting enhancements, which includes higher premiums for higher risk drivers.
+There were more than 100 traffic fatalities caused by impaired driving in 2008, and more than 180 fatalities caused by other high-risk driving behaviours, such as excessive speed and failing to observe traffic signals.
+We are taking steps to increase personal accountability for high-risk driving through a combination of underwriting enhancements, which include higher premiums for higher risk drivers to help keep rates low and stable.